Juvenille myelomonocytic leukaemia (JMML)

 - looking pale.

-Abnormal white cell function, often with low white cell counts causes:
+Abnormal white cell function, often with low white cell counts, which causes:

 - recurring infections, especially chest infections